javaee/jms-spec/pages/JMSListener3.md

 </tr>

 <tr>
-<td rowspan="1">Container-managed transaction demarcation configured (which is the default) and callback method configured with `NotSupported` attribute <br/><br/>(This case is not well defined in EJB 3.2, but this is assumed to mean that no transaction is used either to receive the message or to execute the callback method.
+<td rowspan="1">Container-managed transaction demarcation configured (which is the default) and callback method configured with `NotSupported` attribute <br/><br/>(This case is not well defined in EJB 3.2, but thies is assumed to mean that no transaction is used either to receive the message or to execute the callback method.
 Instead  the message will be received in auto-acknowledge or dups-ok-acknowledge mode.)</td><td style="text-align:left;">Any checked exception</td><td style="text-align:left;">`Rethrow exception to resource adapter.`</td>
 <td style="text-align:left;">Not defined in JMS 2.0</td>
 </tr>